mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 It still buries values in the helper method, but they're not relevant to the test, so the reader doesn't have to care about them.
 It also pulls the `add_account` call back into the test so that the reader can trivially trace everything that happens to `account_manager`.

+**Never put anything in a helper method that's critical to understanding the test.**
+{: .notice--info}

 # Go crazy with long test names

 Which of the following function names would you prefer to see in production code?